 Earlier this month, I shared a post all about summer squash.
 Click here to check it out and see my favorite summer squash and zucchini recipes.
 I made it my mission this month to find a recipe using raw zucchini to add to my list of favorites.
 Fresh Zucchini Salad is light, easy, and only… Continue reading Let’s Create! // Fresh Zucchini Salad

 It's the time of year in Utah when gardeners are starting to clear out their gardens.
 Many have an over abundance of summer squash.
 Summer squash are very prolific, meaning they are easy to grow.
 So easy in fact, many of those with this tasty veggie in their garden are looking to give some of… Continue reading Cooking in Season // Summer Squash

 One of the best ways to save money on your grocery bill is to utilize current grocery store ads.
 Start by comparing ads from different grocery stores in your area, making a list of sale items.
 Next, take an inventory of your pantry, refrigerator and freezer and make a list of what you already have on… Continue reading Weekly Menu Plan // What’s on Your List?

 It's hot outside!
 When it's hot out it can be hard to find the motivation to fire up your oven and cook a hot meal.
-To keep it cool in the kitchen try this Greek Veggie Salad.
-It's fresh and tangy and can be served in many was as part of a MyPlate meal.
-First,… Continue reading Let’s Create! // Greek Veggie Salad
+To keep it cool in the kitchen try this Greek Cucumber Salad.
+It's fresh and tangy and can be served in many ways as part of a MyPlate meal.
+Jump… Continue reading Mediterranean Delight: How to Make the Perfect Greek Cucumber Salad